periph/website/site/content/project/library.md

 - Major version change (`v1.0` to `v2.0`) may introduce breaking changes.
 - Minor version change (`v1.1` to `v1.2`) will be backward compatible.
-- `master` may contain breaking changes, use [dep](https://github.com/golang/dep).
+- `main` may contain breaking changes, use [dep](https://github.com/golang/dep).